 Ask for help

+Try not to get frustrated if you have trouble finding the right internship.
+The process can take time and effort, and getting comfortable tweaking your application materials and interviewing will help you when it's time to find a permanent job as well.
 Besides searching for internships online and through your campus career office, let family and friends, former employers and teachers, and others know you're looking for certain types of internships.
+Building your own personal network now can help you find opportunities and open doors after college.
 These connections can help pave the way with their acquaintances if needed.

 Be flexible and reliable

 Some internship providers will have set projects that will help you gain important skills, while others may not know exactly what to do with you.
+Other employers you have a strong interest in might not have openings that align with your current goal but may be willing to work with you to provide at least some exposure to the work you’re interested in.
 Be prepared to accept projects or tasks others don't have the time or desire to complete.
 Use the opportunity to learn more about the inside workings of the organization, make connections and develop suggestions for improvement.

 Meet the requirements for credit